codedwrench/xlinkhandheldassistant/README.md

 See [Guide](Docs/README.md)

 ## Known issues
-- Packet injection on Windows does not work.
+- Monitor mode on Windows does not work.
-- Resizing the window in Windows causes the window to corrupt due to Windows not providing the right size hints.
+- Plugin mode fails to work on some Atheros cards without a custom plugin on Windows 10.
 - Packet injection fails when the packet is at an MTU of 1500 (max size), solved by setting a higher MTU in the WiFi card.

 ## Contributing